ColeNikol/Random-Ads-Manager/README.md

 - Ad description (used as image ALT tag) for SEO purposes
 - Date when ad is added
 - Days left till ad expires and delete itself
-- Delete button - to delete the ad before expires
+- Delete button - to delete an ad before expiratition date

 Instructions how to add the AD FORMATS into your site opens in a modal and test the ads from there